ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 **Will the course be in-person or remote?
 Is attendance required?**

-The content of the course is delivered in-person.
-You can revisit lectures and discussions remotely on UCSD Podcast _after_ they are delivered in person.
+The content of the course is delivered in-person, except for Tuesday discussions, which will be on Zoom.
+You can revisit lectures and discussions remotely on UCSD Podcast (accessed via Canvas) _after_ they are delivered in person.
 Attendance is not required, but is highly recommended (check [Engagement](#engagement)).
 Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

 **Can I take an exam remotely?**
 No. All exams, including quizzes and the final exam, will be in person.